-The study of microbial community (microbiome) associations with various taxa is a research area that has exploded in breadth and importance in the last decade.
+The study of microbial community (microbiota) associations with various taxa is a research area that has exploded in breadth and importance in the last decade.
 This enormous surge in research interest is in large part due to the availability of high-throughput molecular instrumentation and techniques that are growing at a rate generally seen as outpacing Moore’s Law.
-The importance of individual and population level microbial communities has become apparent in contexts ranging from individual health to long term evolutionary implications.
+The importance of individual- and population-level microbial communities has become apparent in contexts ranging from individual health to long-term evolutionary implications.

-Specific ongoing work includes studying the community level effects of the Gammaproteobacteria Serratia marcescens and how it may influence host susceptibility to chytridiomycosis.
-It is thought that mechanistic elucidations from this bacteria, a common member of amphibian microbial communities, can shed light onto important molecular mechanisms.
-The information from this work is important from both a basic standpoint in understanding host-microbiome interactions, as well as from an applied standpoint in developing novel tools for treating amphibian chytridiomycosis and protecting at-risk amphibian species.
+My dissertation research focused on the role of microbial communities in an amphibian disease system.
+Specifically, the amphibian fungal pathogen Batrachochytrium dendrobatidis has been implicated as a major contributor to amphibian declines and extinction events.
+The role of the amphibian cutaneous microbiota has been of interest in this disease system for the development of an exploitative probiotic based protection.
+This work included studying the community-level effects of the Gammaproteobacteria Serratia marcescens and how it influences host susceptibility to chytridiomycosis.
+Mechanistic elucidations from this bacteria, a common member of amphibian microbial communities, showed that production of specific metabolites has the potential for large effects on resulting bacterial community structure.
+The information from this work is important from both a basic standpoint in understanding host-microbiota interactions, as well as from an applied standpoint in developing novel tools for treating amphibian chytridiomycosis and protecting at-risk amphibian species.